aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 PSCID is only required if the generation type in the Loris config is set to "prompt".

-Site is only required if the user using the API is affiliated with multiple sites.
-Otherwise, the candidate will be automatically created at the one site the user using the API is affiliated with.

 A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, 403 Forbidden when the user is creating a candidate at a site other than the list of sitenames the user is affiliated with, and a 400